From family photos on December 18th, 2011

 This user doesn't have any secrets of success.

 | Pounds lost: 39.6

-E = Embrace inner well-being, healthy nutrition and fitness activity!
+P = Promote healthy nutrition and expand fitness activities!

-B = Believe in yourself that you are a winner in all that you do!
+R = Recognize how Sparktacular you are in all that you do!

 ~ Monika ~